faloye/tictactoeyo/README.md

 # So...it's Tic Tac Toe.

-Yup, Tic Tac Toe...With a hip-hop theme for a little flavor.
+Yup, Tic Tac Toe.

+With a hip-hop theme for a little fun and flavor.
 Specifically, a theme grabbed from a perennial debate in the culture:

 Big vs. Pac.